dwhathaway/app-office-locator/hacks/mobile-center-hack.md

 > __Note:__ For this exercise, we are commiting your API key to source control.
 In general, we recommend using services like [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) to securely store your API keys, and integrate them into your code during your build.

-### Step 10: Create your Mobile Center Account
+### Step 10: Create your App Center Account

-In this step, we're not going to sign into Mobile Center using our Github credentials, and set up our builds.
-Since you are already signed in to GitHub, we can simply authorize Mobile Center to access your GitHub repositories using the following steps.
+In this step, we're not going to sign into App Center using our Github credentials, and set up our builds.
+Since you are already signed in to GitHub, we can simply authorize App Center to access your GitHub repositories using the following steps.

-- Browse to [https://mobile.azure.com](https://mobile.azure.com), and click on "Connect with GitHub"
+- Browse to [https://appcenter.ms/apps](https://appcenter.ms/apps), and click on "Connect with GitHub"

 ![Search Results](img/mobile-center-hack/6-1-create-mc-account.png)

-- Click the "Authorize MobileCenter" button
+- Click the "Authorize App Center" button

 ![Search Results](img/mobile-center-hack/6-2-mc-gh-auth.png)

-### Step 11: Create and App in Mobile Center
+### Step 11: Create and App in App Center

-- In the top right corner of Mobile Center, click the "Add new" button, and select "Add new app"
+- In the top right corner of App Center, click the "Add new" button, and select "Add new app"

 ![Search Results](img/mobile-center-hack/7-1-add-app.png)